 I have Asian heritage and Asian temperament.
 I fell in love with INK and Chinese brush the moment I put the brush to paper.
 I enjoy the slow pace and deep attention to detail.

 In Charleston, South Carolina, I painted "oil portraits" before receiving my art degree.
 In 2011, at the College of Charleston, I fell in love with "INK and Chinese Brush".
 Six months later, I attended Charleston's Southeastern Wildlife Exposition.
 Later that year, I attended Georgia's Plantation Wildlife Arts Festival.
 I attended both prestigious shows for the next three years.
 While I was displaying my work in a Charleston interior design gallery, I received national exposure in HGTV's Kiawah Dream Home.
 That exposure created a demand for my Modern Gongbi animal portraits.
 After painting many animal portraits, I became interested in painting humans.
 In 2015, I moved to Boston to paint human portrait commissions.

 I live and work in Boston.
 I am painting humans and animals.
 I have added abstracts to my collections.
 For me, abstracts are a playful respite from my portraits.
 Please feel free to contact me with questions and comments.
 You can buy my art 3 ways: Commission me to paint your vision, select a piece from one of my collections (originals/limited editions), or select a licensed product from Redbubble.

 Commissions: Start with my Testimonials and Commissions page.
 Contact me with any concerns.

-Collections: Each Collection contains new Gongbi originals, abstract originals, and limited edition prints.
-My email list gets TOP PRIORITY.
+Collections: Each Collection contains new Modern Gongbi originals, abstract originals, and products bearing my designs.